EricCJoyce/Neuron-C/README.md

 cd CBLAS/
 nano Makefile.in
 ```
-This last line opens a Linux file editor.
+This last line opens nano, a Linux file editor.
 Go to line 25 of `Makefile.in` and change it to read
 ```
 BLLIB = ../lib/libblas.a
 ```